keeganstreet/compatibility-reporter/readme.md

 ### CSS

 CSS checks should define regular expressions to match declaration properties and/or declaration values.
+See the `flexbox` test for an example where both the property and value must match for a result to be returned.
+You can also define checks for at-rules, such as `@keyframes`.

 ### JavaScript

-JavaScript checks should define regular expressions to match identifiers or literals, as per the [ESTree specification](https://github.com/estree/estree).
-Or alternatively they can check for the existence of a node type, for example the Arrow Functions test will return true if the script has a node of type `ArrowFunctionExpression`, no regular expression matching is necessary.
+JavaScript checks should define regular expressions to match identifiers, literals, or variable declarations as per the [ESTree specification](https://github.com/estree/estree).
+Or alternatively they can check for the existence of a node type, for example the Arrow Functions test will return true if the script has a node of type `ArrowFunctionExpression` - no regular expression matching is necessary.

 ### HTML